 The condition is most common...

 Hampton hump refers to a dome-shaped, pleural-based opacification in the lung most commonly due to pulmonary embolism and lung infarction (it can also result from other causes of pulmonary infarction (e.g. vascular occlusion due to angioinvasive aspergillosis).
-While a pulmonary artery embolism ...
+While a pulmonary embolism is expe...

-A hard metal pneumoconiosis is usually classified as a type of fibrotic pneumoconiosis where the precipitating agent consists of a hard metal (not a heavy metal) such as.
+A hard metal pneumoconiosis is usually classified as a type of fibrotic pneumoconiosis where the precipitating agent consists of a fine particulate form of hard metal such as:

-The haystack sign on chest x-rays in paediatric patients is indicative of pneumomediastinum.
-The paediatric heart is surrounded above and below with air and giving it an appearance of a haystack from Monet's paintings.
+The haystack sign on chest x-rays in pediatric patients is indicative of pneumomediastinum.
+The pediatric heart is surrounded above and below with gas, giving it an appearance of a haystack from Monet's paintings.